MicrosoftDocs/microsoft-365-community/Community/what-is-content-type.md

 ## Real World Example

 You work with Content Types at home every day.
-You probably have grocery lists, bills, and maybe a mortgage around your house right now.
+You probably have grocery lists, bills, and maybe a mortgage document around your house right now.
 Each of these objects are second nature to you; you don't think about what they are or what to call them.

 For sake of discussion, let's say you do have a mortgage and you've put it into a manila folder in your drawer.